Skip to content

 sudo tar -xzf -C /opt/datadog datadog-dotnet-apm<TRACER_VERSION>-tar.gz && /opt/datadog/createLogPath.sh

-Add the following configurations to the configured environment variables of the application.
-Note that the service name needs to be modified as per actual requirements.
+Add the following configurations to the environment variables already configured in the application This is just for reference; the actual service name needs to be changed.

 export CORECLR_ENABLE_PROFILING=1